nickyiliwang0000/h/stuff-you-need-to-know/bulletin-boards/bootcamp-1-bulletin-board.md

 # This is your cohort's bulletin board!
-## Here is where we will post the weekly schedule, review topics for texts, and anything else we need you to know
+## Here is where we will post the weekly schedule, review topics for tests, and anything else we need you to know

 ### Schedule

-Week 9
+Week 1

 **Monday**

-* Final Exam 📝
-* Motivational Monday
-* Standups
+* Introductions
-* Project Work Time
+* Orientations
 * 🍴 LUNCH 🍴
+* Github Orientation
+* Philosophy of best practices for HTML and CSS
+* Browser Dev Tools
+* HTML & CSS Review
-* Project Work Time
+* Project 1 Introduction

 **Tuesday**

-* Project Work Time
+* CSS Box Model
+* CSS background colours and images
+* 🍴 LUNCH 🍴
+* CSS Layout
+* Display and positioning

 **Wednesday**

-* Job Seeker session Part 2
-* Project Work Time
+* Advanced layouts
+* Code-along: Full Bleed Layout
 * 🍴 LUNCH 🍴
+* Responsive Design Code-along
-* Project Work Time
+* Project Work Time (if time allows)

 **Thursday**

-* React Hooks
+* Personal Branding Workshop
+* CSS Pseudo Selectors
-* Project work time
+* Pseudo-Elements
 * 🍴 LUNCH 🍴
-* Project work time
+* Navigations
+* Code-along: gallery Overlay

 **Friday**

-* Portfolio due at 12 PM
+* Intro to the Command Line
 * 🍴 LUNCH 🍴
-* Portfolio critiques with peers
-* 🍍🥤

-## 📚 Study Areas for FINAL EXAM on July 6 📚

-* HTML Fundamentals
-* CSS quirks (e.g. browser defaults, ghost space, resets, box-sizing, cross-browser inconsistencies, floats, etc.)
-* JS syntax (e.g. arrow functions, template literals, let vs. const, variable scope, etc.)
-* JS modules and how we use them
-* React lifecycle methods
-* State in React
-* Class and Function Components
+* Version control with Git and GitHub
-* Basic Firebase methods
-* Git commands
+* Git on the command line
-* Definitions including abbreviations (e.g. ECMAScript, AJAX, JSX etc.)
+* Project Work Time (if time allows)

 ### Bootcamp calendar
 We use [this](https://calendar.google.com/calendar/embed?src=hackeryou.com_ckj6930nr6kraakaisos09cccs%40group.calendar.google.com&ctz=America%2FToronto) Google Cal to post all important dates & events throughout the Bootcamp and beyond!
-All events and dates for your cohort will be denoted by "2020 Spring 1 Bootcamp - (event)".
+All events and dates for your cohort will be denoted by "2020 Summer Bootcamp - (event)".

 ### Important links & Info
 Feedback form: https://forms.gle/g9f6G8LB5FfJZFSF6